 Before leaving the Department, every student is required to complete a check-out sheet with appropriate signatures and a "Transfer/Separation" form.
+Students should contact the ME Graduate Programs Office to obtain the paperwork.

 Exit Interview

 Every graduate student must schedule an exit interview with the Associate Department Head for Graduate Programs.
 Schedule your interview well in advance of your leaving the University, and complete the required paperwork (available from the Graduate Programs Office) prior to your interview.